 Sample Undergraduate Education Literature Review

-Arabs often consider poetry to be the diwan al-Arab (the essence of Arabic) (Wright, 1996).
-In fact, they often call their language the language of poets.
-This attitude towards literary, poetic genre can be explained by looking at the literary heritage bestowed on Arabs.
+Arabs often consider poetry the diwan al-Arab (the essence of Arabic) (Wright, 1996).
+They often call their language the language of poets.
+This attitude towards the literary, poetic genre can be explained by looking at the literary heritage bestowed on Arabs.
 Arabs often tend to be strongly connected to classical poets.

 Arab poems are characterized by lineation, enjambment, rhyme, meter, and foot.
 Lineation refers to the organization or arrangement of a poem into lines, including dividing a poem into verses or stanzas.

 The foot is the group of syllables that form the prosodic unit without considering word boundaries.
 Enjambment refers to carrying the grammatical structure and sense over a length of line with no punctuated pause.

 Classical Arabic poetry did not have enjambment.
 Each line created a syntactic unit and closed by a full stop (Wright, 1996).

 Rhyme refers to the words at the end of a line or sounds in syllables.
 The patterns of the repeated rhymes are referred to as rhyme schemes.